geoffrey-vl/gecko_sdk/app/bluetooth/example_host/bt_host_esl_ap/readme/readme.md

 - Transfer images to Tags via Object Transfer Service (OTS)
 - Sending commands to Tags either via Periodic Advertisements with Responses or to the ESL Control Point

+Please refer to our [Application Note 1419](https://www.silabs.com/documents/public/application-notes/an1419-ble-electronic-shelf-label.pdf) for full details of setting up and using the ESL network, including detailed usage examples and demo.

 Table of content:
 - [ESL Access Point](#esl-access-point)
   - [Features](#features)